rajnathani/popscript/www/docs/core.rst

 ======== ==================================================
  Input    Function
  Task     Accepts a function to be called just before the pop is about to be created.
-If the return value of this callback function evaluates to false, the pop will not be created.
-The function has no parameters supplied.
-You might wonder when such a function comes in use?
-Well its almost only while using binders with the pop() function.
+If the return value of this callback function evaluates to false, the pop will not be created or redisplayed after being hidden.
+The function has one parameter: <new> (new is set to true when the pop has not been created before, and false when the pop is being redisplayed after being hidden).
 ======== ==================================================